Massive cargo ship turns sideways, blocks Egypt's Suez Canal

 Massive cargo ship turns sideways, blocks Egypt’s Suez Canal

 DUBAI, United Arab Emirates (AP) — Satellite data shows a massive cargo ship has turned sideways in Egypt’s Suez Canal, blocking traffic in a crucial East-West waterway for global shipping.
 Traffic on the narrow waterway dividing continental Africa from the Sinai Peninsula stopped Tuesday after the MV Ever Given, a Panama-flagged container ship with an owner listed in Japan, got stuck.
-It wasn’t immediately cleared what caused the Ever Given to turn sideways in the canal.
-Its owner and Egyptian authorities could not be immediately reached Wednesday.
+It wasn’t immediately cleared what caused the Ever Given to turn sideways Taiwan’s Central News Agency quoted company sources as saying it was overcome by strong winds as it entered the Suez Canal from the Red Sea.
+None of its containers had sunk.
+Its owner and Egyptian authorities could not be immediately reached.
 Around 10% of the world’s trade flows through the waterway.